Our Services

 What we do: Tracheostomy care is detailed and time-sensitive, so our pediatric nurses keep it calm and predictable.
 We perform site care using clean or sterile technique per order, change ties as directed, monitor skin under the flange, and verify that humidification is adequate for comfort.
 When suctioning is ordered, we assess need (audible secretions, increased work of breathing, dropping SpO₂), pre-oxygenate per plan, suction using the prescribed catheter size and technique, and document tolerance and secretion characteristics.
 We ensure spare trach tubes, ties, and emergency supplies are within reach and not expired.
 We do not supply equipment; we staff nurses who follow your physician’s plan.

 Comfort and dignity: Children can live full, joyful lives with a trach.
 We help treatment fit into family life—reading a favorite book during ties change, using soft lighting at night, and protecting skin with gentle barrier products approved by your provider.
-For children with sensory differences, we move slowly, explain each step, and validate feelings so care feels safe rather than scary.
-We celebrate progress: fewer plugs, easier sleep, and more comfortable days.

 Bottom line: Safe trach care is about skilled hands and steady hearts.
-We bring both—so your child can breathe easier and your family can focus on life together.

 Gastrostomy Tube Care